 Get a bunch of these.
 Trust me, you will want to hang things like your keys, towels, coats, hats, etc. in different parts of your camper.

-Every camper is different and you are sure to find several things unique to your camper that you need on your first, second or even third time out.
-Heck, I have a list of stuff we need to get after 38 days on the road.
+Pro Tip: Every camper is different and you are sure to find several things unique to your camper that you need on your first, second or even third time out.
 I suggest staying somewhat near a Wal-Mart for the first couple of trips while you work out all the kinks.
 Don’t worry!
 It gets better.

 We hope you have enjoyed the lists.
 If you have any questions or comments on our reviews, feel free to contact us!